Model fusion

 Qizheng Yang, Tianyi Yang, Mingcan Xiang, Lijun Zhang, Haoliang Wang, Marco Serafini, and Hui Guan

-In Proceedings of the Nineteenth European Conference on Computer Systems (Eurosys), 2024
+In Proceedings of the 19th ACM European Conference on Computer Systems (Eurosys), 2024